azfeng8/GLIB-Baking-Fails-and-LLMs/README.md

 "action_after_plan": True if executing the babbled action after following a plan

+# Scripts to analyze experiment data

+### Identify checkpoints

+### Get % random actions taken, and % of random actions that have null effect

-# Plotting
+# Plotting success rate and variational distance

-To plot data together from curiosity modules from multiple experiments, put the .pkl results from the experiment logs into the `results/` folder, and run with `AgentConfig.cached_results_to_load` field with the explorer.
+To plot and compare data from curiosity modules from multiple experiments, put the .pkl results from the experiment logs into the `results/` folder, and run with `AgentConfig.cached_results_to_load` field with the explorer.

 ```
 results/